-Garig Gunak Barlu National Park is pronounced Gah-rig Goonuk Bar-loo.
+Garig Gunak Barlu National Park is pronounced Gah-rig Goon-uk Barloo.
 It was previously known as Gurig National Park and Cobourg Marine Park.
+Garig is Aboriginal owned land, jointly managed by a Board consisting of Iwaidja speaking peoples of the Cobourg Peninsula and NT Government representatives.

-It is located about 570 km (by road) northeast of Darwin on the Cobourg Peninsula.
+Garig is located about 570 km (by road) northeast of Darwin on the Cobourg Peninsula.
 The Park includes the entire Peninsula, the surrounding waters of the Arafura Sea and Van Diemen Gulf, and some of the neighbouring islands.
-It covers about 4,500 sq. km.
-Cobourg Peninsula is the only area in the Northern Territory which contains adjoining land and marine parks.
+It covers about 4 500 km2.
+It is the only area in the Northern Territory which contains adjoining land and marine parks.